By SYLVIE CORBET and JADE LE DELEY

 “We will do it with respect, in a spirit of dialogue but also determination and responsibility,” he added.

 As Macron spoke, riot police pushed back against some protesters throwing projectiles on the sidelines of the largely peaceful Paris march.
-Some other minor incidents briefly flared up, leading officers to use tear gas.
+The incident appeared to quickly get back under control.

 French workers would have to work longer before receiving a pension under the new rules — with the nominal retirement age rising from 62 to 64.
 In a country with an aging population and growing life expectancy where everyone receives a state pension, Macron’s government says the reform is the only way to keep the system solvent.